nickpaolino/my-giphy-web-091817/README.md

 [sign up here](https://developers.giphy.com/).
 Go to your upper right hand corner and click **Log in**.
 At the bottom of the login form there is a message that says **"Don't Have An Account?
 Ew.
 Join Giphy!"**, click there and sign-up;
-it only takes a few seconds!.
+it only takes a few seconds!
 After signing up
 [click here](https://developers.giphy.com/), click on **Create an App**, it should be on the upper right hand side.
 It will prompt you to give your app a name and a description.
 Fill in those text boxes and click the **Create New